johndoe31415/pyradium/README.md

     document so I know exactly if I've already fixed an issue or not if it gets reported multiple times.

+## Example
+You can view an example of a presentation [here](https://johndoe31415.github.io/pybeamer/).
+The source for that presentation can be found [here](https://github.com/johndoe31415/pybeamer/tree/master/examples).

 ## Usage
 All features that have been mentioned above are implemented by pybeamer.
 You can see an example file in the [examples/ subdirectory](https://github.com/johndoe31415/pybeamer/tree/master/examples).